tlswg/sslv3-diediedie/draft-ietf-tls-sslv3-diediedie.md

 # Security Considerations

-This entire document aims to improve security by identifying a protocol that is not secure.
+This entire document aims to improve security by prohibiting the use of a protocol that is not secure.